 Jess: Oh, great.

-Rob: And, for me, I'm trying to just become more accountable as the solo maker, you know, at the tip of Africa, I just want to share my experiences.
+Rob: And, for me, I'm trying to just become more accountable as the solo maker at the tip of Africa, I just want to share my experiences.
 I'm absolutely sure I'm gonna fail on a few sections on the websites, some will do good, some will do bad.
 But for me to also look back at my process in a year to see where my thinking was and where I've grown...

 Jess: Definitely, yeah.